 When a manufacturer faces increased scrutiny over the safety of one of its products—and especially when that scrutiny is accompanied by waves of injury lawsuits—the company's decision makers tend to engage in a careful balancing of risk versus profit.
 In some instances, a tipping point arrives, and the company decides that it's no longer viable to continue selling a product.
 It's a financial decision, of course.
-The company is concerned with its bottom line, not with the well-being of consumers.
+The company's focus is on its bottom line, not on the well-being of consumers.

 For Johnson & Johnson, the risk-profit balance related to its popular talc-based Johnson's® Baby Powder tilted for good in May 2020, when the company announced that it would stop selling these products across North America.
 Retailers will be allowed to sell any remaining stock, and the company's cornstarch-based powders will still be available.
 Let's look at why this decision was made, and what it means for lawsuits over the safety of Johnson's® Baby Powder.

 Talc is a naturally-occurring mineral that is often found (and mined) alongside asbestos—another natural mineral, but also a known carcinogen with a long history of causing serious health problems like mesothelioma and other forms of cancer.

 According to the U.S. Food & Drug Administration (FDA), since the 1960s studies have revealed a potential link between use of talc-based powders and the development of ovarian cancer, but no conclusive link has been established.
 The FDA currently categorizes its research on the issue as "ongoing," although in 2019 the agency alerted consumers to the presence of asbestos in a sample of a product lot of Johnson's® Baby Powder, and announced that the company was voluntarily recalling a small amount of the product.
 Other J&J products (including all other product lots of Johnson's® Baby Powder) remained on the shelves until the company's May 2020 decision.